sanjk2002/Power_bi-project/Walmart/Readme.md

 ### Customer Behavior Insights

-Female customers predominantly purchase **Home and Beauty products.** Male customers show a preference for **Electronics**, while customers identifying as Other primarily buy **Electronics and Clothing.**
+- Female customers predominantly purchase **Home and Beauty products.** Male customers show a preference for **Electronics**, while customers identifying as Other primarily buy **Electronics and Clothing.**

-Age-based trends indicate that younger customers **(18–24) favor Home and Electronics**, the mid-age group (25–38) focuses on Clothing and Beauty, and older customers (39–60) tend to prefer Home and Electronics.

-Age-based trends:
+- Age-based trends:

   - younger customers **(18–24) favor Home and Electronics**,
   - the mid-age group (25–38) focuses on Clothing and Beauty
   - older customers (39–60) tend to prefer Home and Electronics.

 ### Customer Loyalty & Repetition